OpenDSA/OpenDSA/RST/en/Bounds/SortingOptimal.rst

 Call the optimal worst cost for :math:`n` elements :math:`S(n)`.
 We know that :math:`S(n+1) \leq S(n) + \lceil \log (n+1)\rceil`
-because we could sort :math:`n` elements and use binary insert for the last one.
+because we could sort :math:`n` elements and use binary insertion for the last one.
 For all :math:`n` and :math:`m`,
 :math:`S(n+m) \leq S(n) + S(m) + M(m, n)` where
 :math:`M(m, n)` is the best time to merge two sorted lists.
 For :math:`n = 47`, it turns out that we can do better by splitting the list into pieces of size 5 and 42, and then merging.
-Thus, merge sort is not quite optimal.
+Thus, merge insertion sort is not quite optimal.
 But it is extremely good, and nearly optimal for smallish numbers of elements.